-[ At John Jeavons Biointensive workshop back in 2003, I learned that phosphorous is limited and mostly being lost to oceans and other waterways after exiting sewage treatment plants.
-He said that it’s dangerous if done incorrectly and wasn’t going to cover this at the workshop, but to keep it in mind for the future.
+Preface.
+At John Jeavons Biointensive workshop back in 2003, I learned that phosphorous is limited and mostly being lost to oceans and other waterways after exiting sewage treatment plants.
+He said it can be dangerous to use human manure without proper handling, and wasn’t going to cover this at the workshop, but to keep it in mind for the future.

 Modern fertilizers made with the Nobel-prizing winning method of using natural gas as feedstock and energy source can increase crop production up to 5 times, but at a tremendous cost of poor soil health and pollution (see Peak soil).
-Fossil fuels will inevitably decline some day, and force us back to organic agriculture and using human manure again.
+Fossil fuels will inevitably decline some day, and force us back to organic agriculture and using crop wastes, animal and human manure again.

 “One of the big problems in North Korea was a fertilizer shortage.
 When the economy collapsed in the 1990s, the Soviet Union stopped sending fertilizer to us and our own factories stopped producing it.
 Whatever was donated from other countries couldn’t get to the farms because the transportation system had also broken down. this led to crop failures that made the famine even worse.
 So the government came up with a campaign to fill the fertilizer gap with a local and renewable source: human and animal waste.
 Every worker and schoolchild had a quota to fill.
 Every member of the household had a daily assignment, so when we got up in the morning, it was like a war.
 My aunts were the most competitive.